MTV Sports: Snowboarding

 MTV Sports: Snowboarding is a snowboarding video game developed by Radical Entertainment and published by THQ for the PlayStation in 1999.

 Gameplay

-MTV Sports: Snowboarding is a snowboarding competition game in which players must pass the training and qualifying rounds to move on to the main competition.
+MTV Sports: Snowboarding is a snowboarding competition game in which players must pass the training and qualifying rounds to be able to move on to the main competition.

 Reception

 The game received "average" reviews according to the review aggregation website GameRankings.
 Adam Pavlacka of NextGen said, "If you've tired of the Cool Boarders series and are seeking a new challenge, look no further.
 The next great snowboarding game has arrived on PlayStation."